No winning ticket for Lotto 649 jackpot

-However, the guaranteed $1 million prize was claimed by a ticket holder in the Prairies.
+However, the guaranteed $1 million prize went to a ticket holder in Ontario.

-The jackpot for the next Lotto 649 draw on Mar.
-7 will be approximately $7 million.
+The jackpot for next Lotto 649 draw on Mar.
+14 will be approximately $13 million.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket holder in the Prairies.
+However, the guaranteed $1 million prize went to a ticket holder in Ontario.

-The jackpot for the next Lotto 649 draw on Mar.
-7 will be approximately $7 million.
+The jackpot for next Lotto 649 draw on Mar.
+14 will be approximately $13 million.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket holder in the Prairies.
+However, the guaranteed $1 million prize went to a ticket holder in Ontario.

-The jackpot for the next Lotto 649 draw on Mar.
-7 will be approximately $7 million.
+The jackpot for next Lotto 649 draw on Mar.
+14 will be approximately $13 million.

 By The Canadian Press